CAN Bus Breakout Board 3.3 VDC

 - DB9 and screw terminal connection

-- DB9 can be configure for OBDII cable or CAN Analyser pin-out
+- DB9 can be configure for OBDII cable or CAN Analyzer pin-out

 - 120R terminating resistor via jumper